Thinxtra's 0G Network Powered by Sigfox

 0G United Nations is the international association of trusted, exclusive Sigfox 0G Network Operators in their region, with extensive experience in local and global Internet of Things (IoT) deployments.

 Together, we provide the only global 0G Network in the world, powered by Sigfox Technology.
 Our vision is a connected world where everything worlds in the most efficient way to build a sustainable future.
-Our mission is to accelerate the global adoption of 0G.

 Visit 0G United Nations Website for more information.